 Download and print an application form and instructions, or call the toll-free Help Center (1-800-318-2596) to have a copy of the paper application mailed to you.

-Details are still being worked out, but you will be able to find people who are trained and certified to help by searching LocalHelp.HealthCare.gov.
+Find people who are trained and certified to help by searching LocalHelp.HealthCare.gov.

 Looking for more information or guidance?
 Check out these useful links.

 Using Your Insurance Coverage